 The 11am 3/4 day trip from Kerne Bridge to Symonds Yat West is the shortest trip we do but with the most time to complete it, you can relax and chill out, stop for lunch or just take your time, ideal for the first time paddler or for children, and can be done self-guided between the months of March to November.
 After booking your Canoe, Kayak or Paddleboard online you will receive and email booking confirmation (please check the details are correct), then on the morning of your trip you meet us 30 minutes before the start of your trip at Wye Adventures Ltd Centre, Symonds Yat West.
-You can park in the Pay and Display Car Park next door at the "River Wye Campsite" and then walk back to the road and the entrance to Wye Adventures and Wye Canoes where we fill out paperwork, kit you out with buoyancy aids, paddles and dry barrels and give you a safety briefing, you will have the small launch fee to pay to the owners of the launch site if self-guided (£2 per craft and they take cards).
+You can park in the Pay and Display Car Park next door at the "River Wye Campsite" and then walk back to the road and the entrance to Wye Adventures and Wye Canoes where we fill out paperwork, kit you out with buoyancy aids, paddles and dry barrels and give you a safety briefing, you will have the small launch fee to pay to the managers of the launch site if self-guided (£2.50 per craft and they take cards).
 We will then transport you up to the start point of your trip.
 You will paddle through Bishopswood and down to Lower Lydbrook where you can stop for lunch, at Lydbrook there are public toilets and places to buy food and drink (open in the main season).
 After Lydbrook you will pass by the Wye Valley YHA and the lovely Church at Welsh Bicknor and under the old disused railway bridge that forms part of the Wye Valley Walk.
 The river meanders down towards and under the famous Symonds Yat Rock viewpoint, where you may be able to spot peregrine falcons and other birds of prey.
 After passing Yat Rock you paddle for a further hour through stunning scenery into Symonds Yat and back to Symonds Yat West and your finish next to the Paddocks Hotel.
 Along the way you can see a variety of wildlife from otters, mink, swans, geese, deer, wild boar, peregrine falcons and plenty more.